University of Ghana Introduces Self-Placement Option, Applicants Visit Centre, Video

 In light of this, a video shared by Radio Universe on its TikTok page showed applicants who had visited the centre sharing their thoughts.

-One of the applicants said he chose Computer Science, Information Technology, and Bachelor of Arts as his programmes.
+One of the applicants indicated that he selected Computer Science, Information Technology, and Bachelor of Arts as his programme choices.

 Read also